ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_energy.md

 `GET /energy/electricity/servicepoints/{servicePointId}`

-Obtain a list of service points owned by the customer that has authorised the current session
+Obtain detailed standing information for a specific service point that is owned by the customer that has authorised the current session

 ###Endpoint Version
 |   |  |